ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/bento_guide.md

 Each Bento component has a small CSS library you must include to guarantee proper loading without [content shifts](https://web.dev/cls/).
 Because of order-based specificity, you must manually ensure that stylesheets are included before any custom styles.

+[tip type="note"]
+For the best rendering performance inline the Bento component CSS directly into the page to avoid a render-blocking request to `cdn.ampproject.org` on page load.
+[/tip]

 ```
 <link rel="stylesheet" type="text/css" href="https://cdn.ampproject.org/v0/amp-bento-component-name-1.0.css">
 <style>